A Guide for Education Management Information System (EMIS)

 3. Infrastructure and Technical Requirements

 It’s truly important to do a deep dive and assess your current infrastructure well before you even pick an EMIS system, because you might just find yourself needing to invest in some upgrades to properly support the new setup.
-Choosing a cloud-based system reduces the need for expensive on-premise infrastructure.
+Choosing a cloud-based system reduces the need for expensive on-premises infrastructure.

 4. Training and Adoption